Public library advocacy: Meetings with elected officials

-Locating officials

 If an advocacy group is searching for relevant officials to contact, the ALA has a listing.

-Library Advocacy Day

-The Library Advocacy Day is an annual spring event where library supporters flock to Washington, D.C., to meet with congressional offices.
+The Library Advocacy Day is an annual spring event in which library supporters travel to Washington, D.C., to meet with congressional offices.

 Types of advocates

 Grassroots campaigns

 Grassroots advocates participate in movements or campaigns to promote or support libraries that are frequently led by library staff or members of the local community.
 These groups are not necessarily part of an organization like Friends of Libraries and are often run independently.
 Activities can include: demonstrations; promotion through letter-writing, email, or word-of-mouth; fund-raising; and social networking.